 Multi-sport races are about lasting the distance.
-Yes, being fast helps, but most races sit well over the hour mark, so making sure you train for this is key.
+Yes, being fast helps, but most races sit well over the hour-long mark, so making sure you train for this aspect of multi-sport competitions is key.

-The best way I find is to do back-to-back sessions, generally in the weekend when I have more time, allowing the body to get used to changing between running and biking, or biking and kayaking, etc. It’s also a great way to practice your transitions, and play around with new gear and nutrition.
+The best way I find is to do back-to-back sessions, generally at the weekend when I have more time, allowing the body to get used to changing between running and biking, or biking and kayaking, etc. It’s also a great way to practice your transitions and to play around with new gear and nutrition.
+Speaking of which...